 Access Challenge Landing Pages are the landing pages that a user encounters when trying to access premium (member-only) content from a site for which they are not a member, or for which they are not signed-in.

-These are landing pages that must both attract targeted website traffic and convert visitors into subscribers, buyers or registered users.
+Article landing pages must both attract targeted website traffic and convert visitors into subscribers, buyers or registered users.
 These pages are most often associated with search engine optimization (SEO), but are also used for attracting any type of organic traffic (referrals where the referring website's algorithm or operator is making the decision to link to your website).
 This would include any text link given by a webmaster or editor who is referencing one of your webpages as a source of good information on a topic

 A Mequoda Website Satellite Archetype that exists primarily to build brand.
 This website economic model is similar to billboard advertising.
 Brand marketing websites don't necessarily generate any revenue from the website.
 No transactions take place, no email acquisition takes place-the site exists solely to build brand.
 Pepsi.com is a best practice Mequoda Brand Marketing Archetype.